PuyAle/SchoolManagementSystem/README.md

 communication with the database is present.
 The layer for "business logic" is in the package UIDAOcom where the classes are handles communication between the dao and the ui.

-The project was created in and finished in december 2018.
+The project was made during december 2018.